-In Magic: The Gathering, planeswalkers are mighty, magical beings capable of dimension-hopping.
-They walk between the planes, exploring the multiverse, dealing with world-ending threats, getting into unlikely scrapes, and generally making a humongous mess wherever they happen to roam.
+Planeswalkers are mighty, magical beings capable of dimension-hopping.
+They walk between the planes, exploring the multiverse, dealing with world-ending threats, getting into unlikely scrapes, and generally making a humongous mess wherever they roam.

-Planeswalkers are value engines – they let you cast what are effectively free spells without spending cards or mana.
+Planeswalkers are value engines – providing powerful effects for free once you’ve played them.
 You plonk them down, and your opponent has to immediately make a choice: either divert resources to taking your ‘walker out, or try and finish you off ASAP, before they run away with the game.

 Here, in very rough ascending order of excellence, are the absolute best planeswalkers: the ones you want on your side of the board, and the ones that will elicit a groan whenever your opponent puts them into play.